14 Incredible Things to do in Guilin

 Whether you reach it by bamboo raft as mentioned above or prefer to travel by bus or car, a visit to Xingping is definitely something to factor into your trip to Guilin.

 Initially settled 1750+ years ago, this ancient town is beautiful.
 You’ll recognise the landscape for the 20 Yuan note (this makes for a great photo opportunity…) and there is plenty to see and explore.
-Go fishing or kayaking, go shopping, meet the locals, or simply wander the streets taking in the ambience.
+Go fishing or kayaking, go shopping, meet the locals, or simply wander the streets taking in the ambience, there are plenty of things to do in Guilin found here.

 Climb Laozhai Mountain